 Compulsory Medical and Travel Insurance

-International students (including group students) must have appropriate and current medical and travel insurance while studying in New Zealand, as stated in the Code of Practice for the Pastoral Care of International Students.
-Under the Immigration New Zealand Policy, this must be at least for the duration of your student visa.
-Enrolment is dependent on proof of appropriate insurance.
-To simplify the process of selecting insurance, the University has selected Studentsafe-University (underwritten by Allianz New Zealand) as the preferred insurance policy for all international students.
-The Studentsafe-University insurance premium will be added to tuition fees at the time of enrolment, resulting in international students being automatically enrolled in the Studentsafe-University insurance scheme.
+International students (including group students) must have appropriate and current health and travel insurance while studying in New Zealand, as stated in the Code of Practice for the Pastoral Care of International Students.
+This must be for the full period of study in New Zealand and enrolment is dependent on proof of appropriate insurance.
+To simplify the process of selecting insurance, the University has selected Studentsafe-University (underwritten by VERO Insurance New Zealand Limited) as the preferred insurance policy for all international students.
+The Studentsafe-University insurance premium can be added to tuition fees at the time of enrolment, resulting in international students being automatically enrolled in the Studentsafe-University insurance scheme.
 This premium will not be charged if evidence of an alternative compliant insurance policy is provided to the University before the specified deadline (please note there are only a small number of approved alternative compliant policies).
-For further information please refer to the website https://www.waikato.ac.nz/study/international.
+For further information please refer to the website www.waikato.ac.nz/international/.

 Eligibility for Health Services

 Most international students are not entitled to publicly funded health services while in New Zealand.
-If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
-Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on the website https://www.health.govt.nz.
+If they receive medical treatment during their visit they may be liable for the full costs of that treatment.
+Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on the website www.moh.govt.nz.
 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website www.acc.co.nz.

 New Zealand Government Scholarships

-The International Office administers the University’s international student exchange programmes.
-Exchange students must come from a university that has a formal two-way student exchange agreement with the University of Waikato and must be nominated by the relevant office of their home university.
-Exchange students can enrol at the University of Waikato for one or two semesters and credit study to their home degree but students may not go on exchange to their home country.
+The International Student Support team administers the University’s international student exchange programmes and is the central resource of promotional material from partner universities from around the world.
+Domestic and international students of good academic standing should be eligible to apply for an approximate exchange after having completed the equivalent of two semesters of full-time degree-level study at the University of Waikato.
+Students may not go on exchange to their home country.
 Exchange students are expected to be positive ambassadors for the University of Waikato and New Zealand.
-With prior approval, study completed at the partner University will be credited towards students’ University of Waikato qualifications, although this cannot be guaranteed in advance.
-Further information for exchange applications can be obtained from the Study Abroad and Exchange Manager in the International Office, Level 2 of the Gateway Building, Hamilton Campus, or the website: https://www.waikato.ac.nz/study/international/study-abroad-and-exchange .
+With prior approval, study completed at the partner university can be credited towards students’ University of Waikato qualifications, although this cannot always be guaranteed in advance.
+Further information can be obtained from International Student Support or the website www.waikato.ac.nz/international/.

 The University is a forward-looking, innovative institution that welcomes strategic alliances, international partnerships, and agreements.
 Consideration is given to international institutions that match the University of Waikato profile in terms of reputation, academic standing, and research output.

-All proposals for University to University linkages should be discussed in the first instance with the International Office.
-Proposals for guaranteed credit agreements need submission of full documentation to the International Office which will refer them to the appropriate academic authority for approval.
+All proposals for University to University linkages should be discussed in the first instance with the Pro-Vice Chancellor International.
+Proposals for guaranteed credit agreements need submission of full documentation to the Academic Quality and Planning office, which will refer them to the appropriate academic authority for approval.
 Partnership proposals are welcome and will be explored on a case by case basis.
-Memorandums of Understanding should also be submitted as proposals to the International Office, which will refer them to the appropriate authority.
+Memorandums of Understanding should also be submitted as proposals to the Academic Quality and Planning Office, which will refer them to the appropriate authority.

 Overseas visitors are welcome.
-Prospective visitors should contact the International Office with full background information about their proposed visit.
-The International Office will assist in arranging an itinerary which meets both the visitors’ and the University of Waikato’s needs.
+Prospective visitors should contact the Communications and External Relations Division with full background information about their proposed visit.
+The Division will assist in arranging an itinerary which meets both the visitors’ and the University of Waikato’s needs.